 - Reserve 1 cup of the crust/topping crumbles to use as the topping later.
-Transfer the rest of the crust mix to your 9 x 13 pan and cover the bottom of the pan completely, pressing the crust mixture down to make an even base layer.
+Transfer the rest of the crust mixture to your 9x13 pan and cover the bottom of the pan completely, pressing the crust mixture down to make an even base layer.

-- Bake the crust for 15 minutes in preheated oven.
-While the crust is baking, start on the filling.
+- Bake the crust for 15 minutes in your preheated oven.
+While the crust is baking, start mixing the pineapple filling.

 - After the crust has baked for 15 minutes, allow to cool for a few minutes then spoon the filling over the crust layer.
 Crumble the reserved 1 cup of the crust mixture over the filling layer and bake for 1 hour or until golden (lightly).

 - Allow baked pineapple bars to cool for 15 minutes on a cooling rack.